 - 1/4 cup sour cream

-Pound pork loin steaks with a rubber mallet until they are about 1 inch thick.
-Season on both sides with salt and pepper.
+Pound the pork loin steaks with a rubber meat mallet until they are about 1 inch thick.
+Season on both sides with salt and pepper to taste.

 Heat a heavy skillet over medium heat until hot.
-Add 2 tablespoons butter and swirl to cover the bottom of the pan.
-Brown pork loin steaks on both sides, turning only once.
+Add 2 tablespoons of butter and swirl to cover the bottom of the pan.
+Brown the seasoned pork loin steaks on both sides, turning only once.
 Remove and keep warm.

-- If you substitute for the pork, cook the steaks to just below your desired doneness (preferably medium-rare).
-Skip the 5-minute simmering step after adding the wine.
+- If you substitute for the pork, cook the steaks to just below your desired doneness (preferably medium-rare or medium).
+Add at the end just to warm through.